kishanhj/IP-Location-tracker/README.md

 2. run command "npm install"
 3. run command "npm start"

-if you want to store the data locally change setting.json in database folder to point to locat mongoDB then run command "npm run seed"
+if you want to store the data locally change setting.json in database folder to point to local mongoDB then run command "npm seed"

-for google map to work make sure you run in 3000 port and url as http://localhost:3000/
+For google map to work make sure you run in 3000 port and url as http://localhost:3000/